A Java package that provides routines for various statistical distributions.

 - R is by no means free of bug.
 Any bugs in relevant R modules will show up in JDistlib too.
 I put reasonable effort to monitor relevant R bugs.
 See tickets for details.

 I did not translate unused RNG routines in the normal distribution.
 R's current standard is by inversion.
 I did, however, translate the Ahrens-Dieter and Kinderman-Ramage methods as an option.
 I did not translate the Box-Muller found in the R source code because it is not as good as the others and it requires global state storage.As of version 0.1.1, all RNG routines in base R package are implemented except for those that are buggy and are provided only for compatibility purposes.
 I did only minimal testing.
-So, caveat emptor.As of version 0.2.0, JDistlib passed most of R's standard battery of tests for all basic (prepackaged) distributions (see the point above).
+So, caveat emptor.As of version 0.2.0, JDistlib passed most of R's standard battery of tests for all basic (prepackaged) distributions (except for the long double-related accuracy issues above).
+The only tests left untranslated are three integration tests for the Noncentral Beta.
+I am working on it, but it is for a long term solution.

 This project was initiated by Roby Joehanes in February 2012.
 JDistlib is currently actively maintained.